Marko Rupnik: Artistic and theological career

-Excommunication and allegations of abuse
+Allegations of spiritual and sexual abuse

+Investigations

-The Society of Jesus issued a statement on 2 December 2022, confirming that Rupnik had undergone a canonical investigation in the previous months at the request of the Dicastery for the Doctrine of the Faith.
-In 2021 the Dicastery had received a complaint of alleged abuse against some nuns in 1995; no minors were involved in the allegations.
+The Society of Jesus issued a statement on 2 December 2022, confirming that Rupnik had undergone a canonical investigation in the previous months at the request of the Dicastery for the Doctrine of the Faith ("DDF").
+In 2021 the DDF had received a complaint of alleged abuse against some nuns in 1995; no minors were involved in the allegations.
 The Society of Jesus then appointed a religious from another institute as external investigator, while Rupnik was placed under various restrictions, such as bans on hearing confessions, giving spiritual direction, conducting spiritual exercises, and engaging in public activities without a local superior's permission, as a precautionary measure.
-When the Dicastery received the result of the investigation, it dismissed the case: according to canon law, the statute of limitations expires after 20 years, whereas the charges referred to incidents almost 30 years earlier.
+When the DDF received the result of the investigation, it dismissed the case: according to canon law, the statute of limitations expires after 20 years, whereas the charges referred to incidents almost 30 years earlier.
+One of the victims reported the abuse to the archbishop of Ljubljana at the time, Alojzij Šuštar and to Tomáš Špidlík, a Jesuit priest who was later made a cardinal.
+In October 1993, Šuštar without explanation removed Rupnik from the Loyola Community of Mengeš.

+Conviction by the Holy See

-The Jesuit superior general Arturo Sosa then revealed on 14 December 2022 that, after a 2019 complaint, Rupnik had been convicted and sanctioned by the Holy See for the ecclesiastical crime of absolution of an accomplice.
+The Jesuit superior general, Arturo Sosa, revealed on 14 December 2022 that, after a 2019 complaint, Rupnik had been convicted and sanctioned by the Holy See for the ecclesiastical crime of absolution of an accomplice.
 Rupnik had absolved a woman in confession of having engaged in sexual activity with him.
-Rupnik's excommunication was lifted after he repented for his crime.
-Despite the earlier statement on 2 December 2022, the restrictions on Rupnik's ministry "actually dated from that confession-related conviction, and not the 2021 allegations that the Vatican’s sex crimes office decided to shelve because they were deemed too old to prosecute."
+With the authorisation of Pope Francis, a fellow Jesuit, Rupnik's excommunication was lifted after he repented for his crime, after a brief lapse of time, prompting an outcry over the Pope's integrity in the matter.
+Despite the earlier statement on 2 December 2022, the restrictions on Rupnik's ministry "actually dated from that confession-related conviction, and not the 2021 allegations that the Vatican's sex crimes office decided to shelve because they were deemed too old to prosecute."

-After his conviction, Rupnik preached in 2020 a Lenten meditation for priests working in the Roman Curia, including Pope Francis and Cardinal Ladaria.
+After his conviction, Rupnik preached in 2020 a Lenten meditation for priests working in the Roman Curia, including Pope Francis and Luis Ladaria Ferrer, then-Prefect of the DDF, both fellow Jesuits.
 Rupnik created the logo for the 2022 World Meeting of Families and he met privately with Pope Francis on 3 January 2022.

-According to journalist Nicole Winfield, the "Rupnik's scandal has underscored the weaknesses in the Vatican’s abuse policies concerning spiritual and sexual abuse of adult women, and how powerful priests can often count on high-ranking support even after credible allegations against them are lodged."
+According to journalist Nicole Winfield, the "Rupnik's scandal has underscored the weaknesses in the Vatican's abuse policies concerning spiritual and sexual abuse of adult women, and how powerful priests can often count on high-ranking support even after credible allegations against them are lodged."